mendix/docs/content/en/docs/developerportal/operate/metrics/monitoring-with-saas/_index.md

 {{% alert color="info" %}}
 Monitoring using a Saas solution is only available to apps running on Mendix Cloud v4.

-[AppDynamics](https://www.appdynamics.com/) application monitoring is supported in Mendix version 6.2 and above.
+[AppDynamics](https://www.appdynamics.com/) application monitoring is fully supported in Mendix version 9.7 and above.
+For older supported versions, only the basic AppDynamics Java Agent metrics are available, along with the `postgresql` and `mx.client` namespaces.

 [Datadog](https://www.datadoghq.com/) logging and application metrics are supported in Mendix version 7.15 and above.
 {{% /alert %}}